Why: Creating Photographs with Snow – Part 1

 If you are shooting in manual mode using Auto ISO mode, you only need to compensate your exposure positively for the scene.
 This is the equivalent of the semi-automatic mode.

 I recommend that you check the histogram of your photos in the control panel.
-If your histogram is pasted on the right side is that your photo is overexposed.
-Some of the pixels in the photo too exposed.
+If your histogram is pasted on the right side, then your photo is overexposed.
+Some of the pixels in the photo are too exposed.
 Your histogram should not be glued to the left or stuck to the right.
 With photos of snow, it will certainly be located to the right of the midpoint.
 This is perfectly normal.

 I advise you to shoot in RAW mode because you can easily adjust the exposure during development.
 You can increase or decrease it a little.
-If you're shooting in JPEG, you can change the brightness of the photograph at the time of development but it's not the exposure.
-The results will be worse.
+If you're shooting in JPEG, you can change the brightness of the photograph at the time of development, but this is not equal to exposure.
+Thus, the results of shooting in JPEG will be worse.

 The second technical problem in photographing snowy scenes is that of the white balance setting.